-Infringement of intellectual property (IP) rights such as counterfeit goods is estimated to cost businesses between $200 billion and $600 billion per year globally and continues to represent a major threat to businesses across the globe.
+Infringement of intellectual property rights, whether it be in the form of garments making use of Gucci's red-green-red stripe trademarks or counterfeit versions of Louis Vuitton's most in-demand bags, is estimated to cost businesses between $200 billion and $600 billion per year globally and such abuses continue to represent a major threat to businesses across the globe.
+Just ask Levi Strauss, which recently filed a multi-million dollar lawsuit against a network of "sophisticated" counterfeiters.

-Several Asian countries are considered to be the biggest source and among the biggest markets for counterfeit products and services.
-Asia is also responsible for the largest share of the trade in counterfeit medicines.
-According to the OECD, the total value of imported fake goods globally in 2013 stood at $461 billion.
-Of the fake goods seized, 63.2 percent originated in China, and another 21.3 percent in Hong Kong (China).
-In India, duplicate products result in an 8-10 percent loss in revenue for fast-moving consumer goods companies.
+Several Asian countries are considered to be the biggest sources of and among the biggest markets for counterfeit products.
+According to the Organisation for Economic Co-operation and Development, the total value of fake goods sold in commerce globally in 2013 amounted to $461 billion.
+Of the fake goods seized, 63.2 percent originated in China; another 21.3 percent came from Hong Kong.
+More recently, Charles Scholz, the Asia director for the security consulting firm, Kroll Associates, confirmed that upwards of 70 percent of counterfeit goods on the market come from China.

 In today’s globalized era, emerging economies ought to rely on IP for economic growth and development; and indeed, they are now realizing the need for and importance of IP protection and its impact on trade and investment.
 Yet, despite the many benefits offered by IP protection, several Asian countries lack the mechanisms necessary to grant and enforce IP rights such as patents and trademarks, and that results in significant losses to enterprises.